Petruk: Literary appearances

 Petruk and the punokawan, who are not present in the original Indian versions of the Mahabharata, are thought to have been an original Javanese creation.
 The Batara Ismaya Krama details Petruk's origin as follows.
 He was originally a noble raksasa known as Bambang Pecruk Panyukilan.
-He was humorous yet quick to fight, enjoyed joking but a furious warrior.
+He was humorous yet quick to fight, enjoyed joking but was a furious warrior.
 One day, he departed his home to test his strength.
 Meeting Bambang Sukakadi, he challenged the latter to fight.
 The two fought for an extended period of time, until ultimately their entire bodies were covered in bruises and both had lost their once-handsome appearances.
 The fight was only stopped after Bagong and Smarasanta came together with Semar; Semar ordered the fighting men to stop and join him as his students.
 Afterwards Bambang Pecruk Panyukilan became Petruk, whereas Bambang Sukakadi became Gareng.

 During the Dutch colonial period, a wayang story entitled Petruk Dadi Ratu (Petruk Becomes King) arose as a veiled criticism of the Dutch colonial powers.
 In this story, Petruk (in the guise of Prabu Welgeduwelbeh) overthrows his brother Gareng to become king of Trancanggribig; he is ultimately overthrown by Bagong, until the kingdom is surrendered to the Pandawa.
 Other contemporary stories exist as well.
 In Petruk Ilang Petele (Petruk Loses His Axe), Petruk loses his axe, whereas in Ambangun Candi Saptaharga a woman named Dewi Mustakaweni steals a sacred relic known as Kalimasada, after which Petruk steals it back.

 Petruk and the Punokawan can also be found in modern Indonesian literature.
 In Nano Riantiarno's Semar Gugat (1995), for instance, Petruk appears as a son of Semar who abandons him after the latter loses his powers.
 Allusions to the character can be found in cartoons.